ChrisKeefe/docs/source/glossary.rst

    Artifact
       Data that can be used as input to a QIIME *method* or *visualizer*, or that can be generated as output from a QIIME *method*.
 Artifacts typically have the extension ``.qza`` when written to file.

+   Input
+      In the context of QIIME 2, an *artifact* input to an *action*.
+Compare with Parameter, below.

    Method
       An *action* that takes some combination of *artifacts* and *parameters* as input, and produces one or more *artifacts* as output.
 These output *artifacts* could subsequently be used as input to other QIIME 2 *methods* or *visualizers*. *Methods* can produce intermediate or terminal outputs in a QIIME analysis.